rexgarland/markdown-plan/README.md

 # Example plan

 1. [x] This task is done
-2. The next task is bigger
+2. This one is bigger
-   - With some sub-tasks
+   - It has sub-tasks
-   - This task is unique
+   - This one is unique
    - This one depends on @(unique)
 ```